Old Spanish Trail half dollar: Production and distribution

 There was a note in the June 1935 edition of The Numismatist (the ANA's journal) authored by Hoffecker, stating that he, as head of the Museum Committee, would be selling the Old Spanish Trail half dollars at $2 each, plus postage.
 He stated that only 10,000 would be issued, and "we wish all collectors to obtain a few and will not allow any speculator to hold up the public."
 He placed an advertisement the following month, stating that he was ready to take orders and he hoped the coins would be available from the Mint in 60 days.

 The Philadelphia Mint in September struck 10,000 half dollars, plus eight extra that would be held for inspection and testing at the 1936 meeting of the annual Assay Commission.
 Hoffecker later stated in a letter to another dealer that he paid for the coins, owned them, and sold them, and that the only two the El Paso Museum got were gifts from himself.
 Accordingly, the profits would have accrued to him.
+A later newspaper account indicated that Hoffecker donated $6,500 to the museum from the coin proceeds, a donation which in 1950 its president credited with preserving it.

-When testifying before Congress in March 1936, he denied having an ownership interest in them.
+When testifying before Congress in March 1936, Hoffecker denied having an ownership interest in them.
 Bowers, whose firm holds Hoffecker's papers, stated his belief that most of the coins were distributed by Hoffecker to collectors and other interested persons, and that he avoided selling to speculators.
 He kept a quantity for himself, though he also denied that publicly.
 He wrote to another dealer in 1953 that he was still selling the half dollars, a few each month.
 When coins from Hoffecker's estate were sold in 1967, a group of 63 Old Spanish Trail half dollars was auctioned off.
 Hoffecker kept the coin collecting community happy in the distribution of the issue; if there were dissenters, their complaints were not printed in The Numismatist.
 In 1936, Hoffecker was the distributor of the Elgin, Illinois, Centennial half dollar, and in 1939 was elected president of the American Numismatic Association.
 Anthony Swiatek and Walter Breen wrote in their volume on commemoratives that "no scandal attached itself to Hoffecker".

 The low mintage of the issue has made it desirable to those collectors seeking to put together a type set of commemoratives, one of each design.
 The Old Spanish Trail half dollar sold at retail for about $4 in 1940, in uncirculated condition.
 It thereafter increased in value, selling for about $38 by 1955, and $510 by 1975.
 The deluxe edition of R. S. Yeoman's A Guide Book of United States Coins, published in 2018, lists the coin for between $1,050 and $1,450, depending on condition.
 An exceptional specimen sold at auction for $25,300 in 2005.